 Read more about ISO membership.

-If you have any questions about ISO members or becoming an ISO member, please contact our head of membership Pamela Tarif.
+If you have any questions about ISO members or becoming an ISO member, please contact our membership team.

 Please note: The figures in brackets show the year at the end of which the term of office expires.

-ISO also works with United Nations partners.
-For example, we liaise with UN specialized agencies that do technical harmonization or technical assistance, including the UN Economic and Social Council (ECOSOC).
+ISO also works with United Nations (UN) partners.
+For example, we liaise with UN specialized agencies that carry out technical harmonization or give technical assistance, including the UN Economic and Social Council (ECOSOC).

-In total, ISO collaborates with over 700 international, regional and national organisations.
-These organisations take part in the standard development process as well as sharing expertise and best practices.
+In total, ISO collaborates with over 700 international, regional and national organizations.
+These organizations take part in the standards development process as well as sharing expertise and best practices.

-Our national members pay subscriptions that meet the operational cost of the Central Secretariat.
-The subscription paid by each member is in proportion to the country’s Gross National Income and trade figures.
+Our national members pay subscriptions that meet the operational costs of the Central Secretariat.
+The subscription paid by each member is in proportion to the country’s gross national income and trade figures.
 Another source of revenue is the sale of standards.

 However, the operations of ISO’s Central Secretariat represent only about one fifth of the cost of the system’s operation.
-Other costs are related to specific standard development projects and technical work.
-These costs are borne by member bodies and business organizations that allow their experts to participate and pay their travel costs.
+Other costs are related to specific standards development projects and technical work.
+These costs are borne by member bodies and business organizations that allow their experts to participate and pay their travel expenses.